Wilmington Pedestrian Accident Attorneys

 Evening & Weekend Appointments Available Upon Request

 Pedestrians and motorists both have a legal responsibility when they’re sharing North Carolina roads with each other.
-If you’re a pedestrian who has been injured in an accident, you need a good personal injury attorney in North Carolina to represent you.
+If you’re a pedestrian who has been injured in an accident, you need a good pedestrian injury attorney in North Carolina to represent you.
 These cases can quickly become complicated and the other side will fight hard in order to avoid paying.
 Rhine Law Firm, P.C., knows the law and the rights of pedestrians.

 “Joel Rhine and his staff did everything possible to help us in a very dark period of our lives.”- John